 Community Benefits.
-The project has enormous potential to create community benefits both for new residents and the general public to congregate for work, shopping, entertainment, recreation, and leisure.
+The project has a robust community benefits package, including a senior center and childcare facility, over \$50 million in fees to SFMTA, and a project labor agreement.
+Furthermore, the project will create new open space, safer bicycle and pedestrian infrastructure, and improvements to the nearby Rolph Nichol Park.
+The project's benefits for new residents and the general public hopes to make Stonestown a prime location to congregate for work, shopping, entertainment, recreation, and leisure.
 In addition to bringing new affordable homes to the neighborhood, the project will include public art, activate public spaces, enhanced streetscape, and public realm improvements.